trashdiscordbots/Bot-News/README.md

 # Trash Discord-Bots News
 Get News about us and our Bots!

+## Issue with ye del command
+- the ye del command can be used by any user - we have disabled the command for all bots until we have a solution

 ## New Patch-Notes online!
 - Hey everyone!
 Our new Patch-Notes are online now!
 - https://github.com/trashdiscordbots/patch-notes